sprad1/PyBer_Analysis/README.md

 ![Pyber_fare_summary](https://user-images.githubusercontent.com/86751774/128652202-f79ff012-b374-4acd-b67a-d72c7b2b7a89.png)
 Figure 2.
 Multiple-line Chart

+   #### As displayed by Figure 1 and Figure 2, there are more rides in Urban cities than Rural or Suburban.
+The number of drivers are also significantly more in Urban cities than in Rural or Suburban cities which accounts for the high amount of fares in Urban cities.
+However, as there are less number of rides and drivers in Rural and Suburban cities, the average fare per ride and average fare per driver are greater compared to Urban cities.

 ### Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.